Center for Applied Genomics: Cancer

-Neuroblastoma is a type of cancer most commonly found in children that affects the sympathetic nervous system (part of the nervous system that helps control our organs).
-It is often lethal.
-In 2008, the Center group collaborated with the Maris Lab at the Children's Hospital of Pennsylvania to publish the first of three important papers on the genetic causes of neuroblastoma.
+In 2008, the Center group collaborated with the Maris Lab at the Children's Hospital of Pennsylvania to publish the first of three papers on the genetic causes of Neuroblastoma.
 They performed a genome-wide association study comparing the genomes of 1032 patients and 2043 controls.
 The researchers found a significant association between neuroblastoma and a region of chromosome 6.

-In 2009, the Center followed-up this finding with another genome-wide association study that focused on a 397-person high-risk subset of the neuroblastoma group.
-They identified a region on chromosome 2 on or near the BARD1 gene, which has been found to regulate cell growth and tumor suppressants.
-These data show that a common variation in the BARD1 gene contributes to aggressive neuroblastoma – the most clinically important form of the disease.
+In 2009, the Center performed another genome-wide association study that focused on a 397-person high-risk subset of the neuroblastoma group.
+In 2009, the Center contributed another study identifying copy number variations (CNVs) as a potential cause of neuroblastoma.
+The study was the first germline CNV study in any cancer.